smogon/damage-calc/README.md

 );
 ```

-`@smogon/calc` comes packaged with all of the data required for damage calculation - by default it
+`@smogon/calc` comes packaged with all of the data required for damage calculation - by default, it
 exposes this via its `Generations` object from `@smogon/calc/data`.
 As a shortcut, the `Generation`
 argument required by `calculate`, `Pokemon`, `Move` can instead simply be the generation *number*
 (eg. `5`), and it will handle getting that generations `Generation` object behind the scenes from
 the data layer it ships with.

 **The data in `calc/data` must be kept in sync with Pokémon Showdown.
 If there is an issue with the
-calc's data, please first fix it in the simulator first.** In general, you should probably not be
+calc's data, please fix it in the simulator first.** In general, you should probably not be
-making manual edits to any of the data files, and in the future they are likely to be generated
+making manual edits to any of the data files, and in the future, they are likely to be generated
 programmatically.

 In some advanced use cases, you may wish to use a different data layer with the calculator.
 The
-`@smogon/calc/adaptable` entrypoint can be used with any data layer that implements the calc's
+`@smogon/calc/adaptable` entry point can be used with any data layer that implements the calc's
 `Generations` interface.
 This interface is a subset of [`@pkmn/data`][9]'s `Generations` interface,
 so `@pkmn/data` (which contains all competitively relevant data from Pokémon Showdown) can be used
-with the adaptable entrypoint for applications which want to avoid having two separate sets of the
+with the adaptable entry point for applications which want to avoid having two separate sets of the
 same data shipped to users.

 ```ts